Please review our frequently asked questions, if you can't find what you are looking for, feel free to contact us directly.

 Suitable for everyday usage to +100˚C/ -20˚C.

-Not suitable for acidic liquids such as pure lemon juice or vinegar (1.0pH- 2.8pH) over +70˚C
+Not recommended for acidic liquids such as pure lemon juice or vinegar (1.0pH- 2.8pH) over +70˚C

 If you look after it, it should last for years.
 So try and avoid dropping it, sitting on it or squeezing it into a too-full bag.
 You can keep it clean by following our simple instructions and we also provide replacement parts should you need them.